Saab heads for scrapyard as long rescue quest fails

 Swedish rival Volvo (VOLVb.ST), successfully rescued by China's Geely Automobile Holdings Ltd (0175.HK) in 2010, made almost four times that last year.

-Muller had focused initially on getting Russian businessman Vladimir Antonov to invest, but his role was vetoed by the European Investment Bank (EIB), which has lent money to Saab.
+Muller had focused initially on getting Russian businessman Vladimir Antonov to invest, but his role was vetoed by the European Investment Bank EIB.L, which has lent money to Saab.

 Antonov was subsequently indicted by Lithuania for fraud and is fighting extradition from Britain.